rbiancosilva/spreadsheet-filtering/README.md

     "size": 14 // 'O' in spreadsheet
 }
 ```
-Example: the first column from left-to-right (labelled 'A') has the value 0.
+Example: The first column from left to right (labeled 'A') has the value 0.

 ### Style